-Dawson James Securities, Inc. may in the future provide us and our affiliates with investment banking and financial advisory services for which Dawson James Securities, Inc., as the representative, may release, or authorize us to release, as the case may be, the common stock and other securities subject to the lock-up agreements described above in whole or in part at any time.
+Dawson James Securities, Inc. may in the future provide us and our affiliates with investment banking and financial advisory services for which Dawson James Securities, Inc. may in the future receive customary fees.
+Dawson James Securities, Inc., as the representative, may release, or authorize us to release, as the case may be, the common stock and other securities subject to the lock-up agreements described above in whole or in part at any time.